avanzosc/mrp-addons/mrp_stock_move_cost/README.rst

 * In the move line of the product produced, the cost is equal to the sum of the cost of products consumed, and the unit price is equal to its cost / quantity produced.
+* When change the purchase price of the lot, changes the cost of the OFS associated with that lot.

 Bug Tracker
 ===========